Beta-White™

 Skin whitening agent

-Beta-White is an innovative biomimetic encapsulated (liposome) whitening peptide Oligopeptide-68 with a significant lightening effect.
-It reduces skin pigmentation and discolorations as well as age spots.
-Furthermore, it inhibits the entire pigmentation process, thus preventing the darkening of skin under UV radiation and gradually lightening the skin tone.
+Beta-White is an innovative biomimetic peptide-based complex encapsulated (liposome) whitening peptide Oligopeptide-68 with a significant lightening effect.
+It reduces skin pigmentation and discoloration, including age spots.
+Furthermore, it inhibits the entire pigmentation process, preventing skin darkening under UV radiation and gradually lightening the skin tone.
 At present, this is the best treatment for severe pigmentation.

 ß-White™ reduces melanin synthesis and tyrosinase activity.
 Melanin synthesis is an enzymatic process that transforms tyrosine into eumelanin (a brownish-black pigment) and pheomelanin (reddish-brown pigment).
 The unique inhibitory effect of MITF (= Microphthalmia-associated process transcription factor) sets it apart from traditional skin-lightening components.